emrea-works/course-rust-tm/README.md

 - `cargo build --release` builds the folder (optimized).

 ## Notes
-Semicolumns are required in rust.
+Semi columns are required in rust.